 4. Nausea And Vomiting

 Higher doses of iron may cause vomiting or nausea.
 You may also experience a metallic taste in the mouth.
 However, these side effects can be controlled by reducing the dose.
 Your doctor will also be able to recommend another form of supplement that may suit you better.
-For instance, people who suffer severely from side effects when they take ferrous sulfate are prescribed a different supplement known as ferrous gluconate, which has a lower concentration of iron.
+For instance, people who suffer severely from side effects when they take ferrous sulfate are prescribed a

 5. Reduced Absorption Of Zinc